Trump Tower Apartments Are Lagging In Midtown Manhattan Sales

 Even during the election, there were reports that the Trump real estate brand was being negatively affected by Donald Trump’s campaign, with Trump Tower, in particular, having sales troubles.
 But while many are saying that it is the security hassles that are driving buyers away, others are blaming the Trump rhetoric that is souring buyers on making a purchase in a Trump property.
 Brokers and real estate experts say that it is the dip in domestic buyers that is showing up in the statistics because the international buyers are not as concerned about Trump approval ratings or daily tweeting.

-But oddly, a statement from a spokeswoman from the Trump Organization refutes the statistic that has been accrued from neutral agencies by saying that Trump Tower and other Trump properties in Manhattan continue to lead the market.
+But oddly, a statement from a spokeswoman from the Trump organization refutes the statistic that has been accrued from neutral agencies by saying that Trump Tower and other Trump properties in Manhattan continue to lead the market.
 She calls the two years of sales reductions “market fluctuations.”

 “Despite that, Trump buildings have continued to be a leader in average [price per square foot] against competitors.
 We cater to the most discerning buyers in the world, and while we can’t control the ebbs and flows of the market, we are incredibly proud of the overall performance that Trump properties continue to achieve.”